Alexander is the senior senator from Tennessee and is a Republican. He has served since Jan 7, 2003. Alexander is next up for reelection in 2020.

 The chart is based on the bills Alexander has sponsored and cosponsored.
 See full analysis methodology.

 Ratings from Advocacy Organizations

 Lamar Alexander sits on the following committees:

-- Chairman, Senate Committee on Health, Education, Labor, and Pensions
+- Chair, Senate Committee on Health, Education, Labor, and Pensions

 Senate Committee on Appropriations

-- Chairman, Subcommittee on Energy and Water Development
+- Chair, Subcommittee on Energy and Water Development

 - Member, Subcommittee on Commerce, Justice, Science, and Related Agencies

 - Member, Subcommittee on Department of Defense

 - Member, Subcommittee on Department of the Interior, Environment, and Related Agencies